14 Most Beautiful Places to Visit in Oman in 2025 - with map

-I’ve lived in Oman for over four years and spent a lot of time travelling across the country – exploring on weekends and holidays, and following the advice of local friends.
-This list includes 15 beautiful places in Oman that I’ve personally visited – and in most cases, returned to more than once.
+Planning a trip to Oman in 2025 and wondering about the most beautiful places to visit?
+I’ve lived in Oman for over four years and spent a lot of time travelling all across the country – exploring on weekends and holidays, and following the advice of local friends.
+This list includes the 14 most beautiful places in Oman that I’ve personally visited, and most of them I’ve returned to more than once.

 You’ll find a mix of landscapes and experiences: old forts, mountain villages, wadis, and beaches.
 Each one offers something different, whether you’re into hiking, history, or just want to take in the views.
+If you’re looking for must-see destinations in Oman, this guide will help you plan a meaningful trip – not just a pretty one.

 Wadi Shab: Hike and swim through emerald pools and hidden caves.